 Each section contains five testlets, which are smaller groups of test questions.

-Multiple-choice questions (MCQs) – each of the four sections contains two multiple-choice testlets.
+Multiple-choice questions (MCQs) – each of the core sections contains two multiple-choice testlets.

-Task-based simulations (TBSs) – these are case studies that replicate real-life situations.
+Task-based simulations (TBSs) are case studies that replicate real-life situations.
 A TBS tests your understanding of practical accounting or business issues.
 There are either two or three TBS testlets in each section.

-Now, let’s examine the four sections and get an idea of the subject areas that each of them covers.
+Now, let’s examine these sections to get an idea of the subject areas that each of them covers and look at some frequently asked questions!

 Auditing and Attestation (AUD)